social-streets/the-slice/site-template/src/data/articles/mainyard-studios-mural-clara-grant.md

   - "news"
 featuredImage: "/images/main-yard-mural.jpg"
 author: "siva-thangarajah"
-excerpt: "‘I picked the inside of the Mary le Bow church because the Bow Bells are the iconic association with this area.
+description: "‘I picked the inside of the Mary le Bow church because the Bow Bells are the iconic association with this area.
 And when I started researching historical people that we could include, I wanted to find someone who helped alleviate poverty because that’s what so much of the local history of this area is about.’"
 ---

 A new mural covering the entire facade of coworking space Mainyard Studios on Bow Road depicts [Clara Grant](https://romanroadlondon.com/clara-grant-bundle-woman-bow/) (commonly known as ‘the Bundle Woman of Bow) inside the St. Mary-le-Bow church, as a tribute to local heritage and history.